Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 value of `r13`, even if the instruction add an immediate, in this context, the immediate was patched with a register.
 Thus performing a `add mem, reg, reg`

-The third instruction simply zeros out the 7 higher bytes of the `r13` register, my disassembler did not lift the addresses of the higher bytes of regs but trust me on this one.
+The third instruction simply zeroes out the 7 higher bytes of the `r13` register, my disassembler did not lift the addresses of the higher bytes of regs but trust me on this one.

-The comment on the second instruction shows us that the addition had a result of `0x1` (64 bits little endian) (`r6` had value 1), so these 3 instructions simply increments `r13`.
+The comment on the second instruction shows us that the addition had a result of `0x1` (64 bits little endian) (`r6` had value 1), so these 3 instructions simply increment `r13`.

 ### Lookup tables